skippyr/river-dreams/README.md

 The ZSH theme that developers have been dreaming for a long time.
 It will finally show how you are the best terminal wizard out there while providing you useful information about your development environment.
-Made with love, because you deserve it.

 ## Preview